moreta/vue-search-select/README.md

 + VueSearchSelect.css
   + extracted css

 From v2.9.1 vue-search-select no more need semantic-ui-css.
-But still semantic-ui-css compatible html and css class use.
+(Demo page wrote without semantic-ui) But still semantic-ui-css compatible html and css class use.

 If you already use semantic-ui(or formantic-ui) VueSearchSelect.css is unnecessary.